Drivers with Disabilities in South CarolinaPage Overview

 Simply complete the application and include a written statement explaining exactly why the plate and placards are needed.

-A disabled license plate is $20.00 and valid for two years.
+A disabled license plate is $20.00 for a passenger vehicle and is valid for 2 years.

-You may also ask for up to two portable placards to use in any vehicle for $1 each.
-The placards are valid for four years.
+You may also ask for portable placards to use in any vehicle for $1 each.
+Only one photo placard will be issued per customer requiring one.

-For more information, check out our special License Plates and Placards section.
+For more information, check out our special License Plates and Placards page.

 South Carolina has a reciprocal agreement with all other states.
 If you're a traveling SC resident, other states will honor your valid state-issued handicapped plates and placards.
 If you're a visitor, SC will recognize your own state's plates and placards.